gobimcp/novela-hugo-starter/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 Do they have the resources necessary to execute on their ideas?
 Or are they constantly under pressure to pluck only the lowest-hanging fruit through bare minimum means, while putting their greatest ambitions on the back-burner?

 These are the circumstances that suffocate creativity and destroy value in an organization.
 That’s why I knew that if I was going to start a company, our first product would have to be the company itself.
-Welcome

 ```js
 import React from "react";